watem-sedem/watem-sedem/docs/routing.rst

 .. figure:: _static/png/sketch_flow_algorithm.png
     :align: center

-    Flow-chart of the routing algorithm in cn-ws
+    Flow-chart of the routing algorithm in CN-WS

 In this figure, the `Flow(target1)` or `Flow(target2)` tag indicate that routing will follow strictly the path of the first or second cardinal flow